kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

 2. Click the green button `Add Your Current IP Address`

-3. Click the green button `Add IP`
+3. Click the green button `Add IP Address`

 Note that if you work somewhere else -- e.g. your home, coffee shop, office, school, etc -- Your IP address changes when you change connections, so you may have to repeat this step to add your new IP to the whitelist.
 You won't have to do any other steps.

 ### Connect to your cluster